 Gentle parenting: Assuming positive intent

 Hello friends!
-A little nugget post for y’all today about something that I have found really helpful when it comes to gentle parenting.
+Here’s a little post for y’all about something that I have found really helpful when it comes to gentle parenting.

 It is this: Assume positive intent.